12.2.2. Safe Casting

 (a)(b)(c)

-Upcasting vs. downcasting: Why upcasting is safe but downcasting is not.
-Recall that inheritance is a unidirectional relationship: a subclass "knows about" its superclass but a superclass "doesn't know about" its subclasses.
+Upcasting vs. downcasting.
+Why upcasting is safe but downcasting is not.
+Recall that inheritance is a unidirectional relationship: a subclass "knows about" its superclass, but a superclass "doesn't know about" its subclasses.
 So when the compiler looks up class Employee in its symbol table, it finds information about an Employee's two member variables, and, by following the inheritance link in the symbol table, it is also able to find information about Person and its three members.
-However, when the compiler looks up class Person, it only finds information about Person's member's but but cannot find information Employee or its members.
+However, when the compiler looks up class Person, it only finds information about Person's members but cannot find information about Employee or its members.

 2. Symbol table entries for two classes, Person and Employee.
 Notice that the Employee entry has a pointer to the Person entry.